 One part of the major EX shift that came with the pandemic was the big home office migration.
 No CIO or CISO could have predicted the unexpected mass relocation of office workers from the safe shores of their corporate network to private studies, bedrooms, and kitchen tables all over the world.

 Data security has always been a top priority for tech leaders.
-With the new, more fragile remote reality, no surprise that more than four in ten IT leaders surveyed by KPMG have experienced an additional increase in cyber-security in 2020 – 2021.
+With the new, more fragile remote reality, no surprise that more than four in ten IT leaders surveyed by KPMG have experienced an additional increase in cyber-security.

 “There needs to be a new maniacal focus on the unknown perimeter and endpoints based on work-from-home devices (laptops, routers, etc.),” emphasizes Renée B. Lahti.
 “The pandemic has exaggerated the BYOD framework, which needs to be protected with policy, process, education, and investment by the organization.
 This takes finesse since these assets are not owned by the organization,” says Lahti.

-2021 is about moving from technology-centric to data-driven organizations.
+Many companies are moving from technology-centric to data-driven mindset.
 Moving from siloed separate data strategies to a business strategy infused with data and analytics (D&A) is the future.
 D&A is no longer simply about dashboards and reports, it’s about augmenting decision-making across the business.

 “Data is an expanding discipline requiring more skilled workers to give it the proper attention going forward,” continues Lahti.
 “Technology leaders will need to virtually govern, value, and help monetize the organization’s data including composable, reusable, continuously learning and adapting AI/ML analytic modules.”